bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 .. figure:: _static/VMs_DestroyExpunge.png

 When deleting a virtual machine, if the machine has data disks attached, the system will ask you in a dialogue window whether these disks should be deleted.
-Confirm your intention to delete them clicking "Yes".
+Confirm your intention to delete them by clicking "Yes".
 Click "No" to cancel the disk deleting.

 - Reset password - Allows a user to change the password for VM (available for started VMs only in case a VM requires a password).
 The VM will be rebooted if you reset the password.